Pope Francis apologizes to sex abuse victims

 Francis thanked O'Malley, during the papal plane press conference, for issuing a statement the he described as fair.

-And defended his zero-tolerance record by saying that while he has received 20 to 25 pardon requests during his tenure at the Vatican, he has not granted any.
+The Pope defended his zero-tolerance record by saying that while he has received 20 to 25 pardon requests during his tenure at the Vatican, he has not granted any.